 On the other hand, the major drawback of motorized machines is the change in running mechanics.

 “Since the belt moves itself, we don’t use our backside mechanics to push ourselves forward as we do on flat ground,” explains Jacob Penner, personal trainer and former competitive track athlete.
-“There’s still a demand for front-side mechanics, like lifting the knees and stepping forward, but there’s an imbalance between front and back.”
+“There’s still a demand for front-side mechanics, like lifting the knees and stepping forward, but there’s an imbalance between the front and back.”

-Therefore, treadmill running mechanics can make flat-ground running feel a bit different if you go back and forth between the two.
+As such, treadmill running mechanics can make flat-ground running feel a bit different if you go back and forth between the two.

 Hybrid Treadmills

 Hybrid treadmills are here to kill two birds with one stone.
 These are often a combination of a treadmill and an elliptical or other cardio piece.
-A major drawback, though, is that these machines just aren’t very common and often underperform for the cost, kind of like the whole, “Jack of all trades, master of none,” idea.
+A major drawback, though, is that these machines just aren’t very common and often underperform for the cost—kind of like the whole, “Jack of all trades, master of none,” idea.
 On top of that, the movement pattern can feel foreign, which can take away from the training experience.

 Foldable Treadmills